 AMERICAN DREAM

 How many generations back can you trace your family in America?
 I bet for some of you, you are a fourth-generation America born citizen, or maybe even the first.
 My maternal grandfather was a first-generation immigrant from Norway.
 I recently discovered that my paternal 9 times great grandfather was on the Mayflower in 1620.
-I’m lucky to have been able to trace so many relatives back to their counties of origin and to have had parents who passed on their stories.
+I’m lucky to have been able to trace so many relatives back to their countries of origin and to have had parents who passed on their stories.
 I’m proud to be of Dutch, English, Scottish, Norwegian, and Danish descent.

 Knowing my origins gives me a sense of belonging, a respect for history, and for the world around me.
-I often think about the grit and determination of my relatives who left their family, culture, and language to pursue the American dream.
+I often think about the grit and determination of my relatives who left their family, culture, and language to pursue the American Dream.
 It wasn’t easy then, nor is it easy today.
 It requires sacrifice, humility, flexibility, confidence, and tenacity.
 I am the result of their sacrifice and vision.
 Knowing this grounds me.
 It humbles me and it makes me grateful.

 Ode to an Immigrant